Air Canada signs deal to buy 30 electric-hybrid aircraft from Heart Aerospace

 The Canadian Press

-Air Canada has signed a deal to buy 30 electric-hybrid aircraft under development by Swedish company Heart Aerospace.
+Air Canada has signed a deal to buy 30 electric-hybrid aircraft currently under development by a Swedish company.

-The ES-30 regional aircraft, which will be capable of carrying 30 passengers, is expected to enter service in 2028.
+The Montreal-based carrier said in a news release Thursday that the ES-30 regional aircraft, which will be able to carrying 30 passengers, is expected to enter service in 2028.

+Air Canada is purchasing the aircrafts from Heart Aerospace, a Swedish electric aircraft manufacturer.

+The agreement is a step toward Air Canada's goal of net zero emissions by 2050, said the company's CEO and president, Michal Rousseau, in the news release.

+“Already, Air Canada is supporting the development of new technologies, such as sustainable aviation fuels and carbon capture, to address climate change,” he said.
+“We are now reinforcing our commitment by investing in revolutionary electric aircraft technology.”

-Air Canada says the aircraft will be powered by lithium-ion batteries and equipped with reserve-hybrid generators that can use sustainable aviation fuel.
+Air Canada said the aircraft will be powered by lithium-ion batteries and equipped with reserve-hybrid generators that can use sustainable aviation fuel.

-The airline says the ES-30 is projected to have an electric range of 200 kilometres that extends to 400 kilometres with power supplemented by the generators.
+The airline said the ES-30 is projected to have an electric range of 200 kilometres that extends to 400 kilometres with power supplemented by the generators and 800 kilometres with a reduced capacity of 25 passengers.

 This report by The Canadian Press was first published Sept.
 15, 2022.